Benchmarking multicultural services

 - Quality of collection varies across language groups, or is limited to a dominant language group.

-- Services reflect the needs of the dominant language group and no other NESB groups.
+- Services reflect the needs of the dominant language group and no other CALD groups.

-- Computer catalogue advice and training provided for NESB clients, but not promoted to them.
+- Computer catalogue advice and training provided for CALD clients, but not promoted to them.

-- Exploring options for NESB community local studies collections.
+- Exploring options for CALD community local studies collections.

 - Improving